GenReid/Bellabeat-Case-Study-/README.md

 <!-- Prepare -->
 ## Prepare

--  Data Used Fitbit Fitness Tracker data (CC0: public Domain, dataset made available through Mobius) Kaggle Data set -Data is organized in 18 files in a .CSV format separated by activity, steps and heart rate.
+•Data Used Fitbit Fitness Tracker data (CC0: public Domain, dataset made available through Mobius) Kaggle Data set •Data is organized in 18 files in a .CSV format separated by activity, steps and heart rate.
-The data contains Thirty eligible Fitbit users that consented to the submission of personal tracker data, including minute-level and daily activity, steps, and heart rate.
+•The data contains Thirty eligible Fitbit users that consented to the submission of personal tracker data, including minute-level and daily activity, steps, and heart rate.

-ROCCC
+### ROCCC

-Reliability – Dataset was only collected from 30 individuals and the gender was unknown Originality- Collected from Third party Amazon
+  •Reliability – Dataset was only collected from 30 individuals and the gender was unknown

+  •Originality- Collected from Third party Amazon

-Comprehensive: Data set contains multiple fields on daily Current- The data set was collected from 3.12.2016-5.12.2016 Cited- Data collector and source is documented
+  •Comprehensive: Data set contains multiple fields on daily

+  •Current- The data set was collected from 3.12.2016-5.12.2016

+  •Cited- Data collector and source is documented

 I will be working with the files: DailyActigity_merged, Dailycalories_merged, dailyintensities_merged, dailysteps_merged, sleepday_merged, weightloginfor_merged.